MicahElliott/mrswlf/README.md

 Came upon this gem late in the game (and haven't actually tried it) but it turns out that if you're willing to change the right-home to `n e A I` (against the original principals), a new world opens up.
-These stats are wild.
+These stats are great.
 If you have already learned the `mrst` left-hand, then all that's left is a few changes on right.